 Westphalian smoked ham.
 A gently flavored ham smoked over juniper wood and left to mature for several weeks.

-With almost 800 different varieties (60%), scalded sausages are the most common type.
-Made from raw pork or beef, bacon and finely crushed ice, these ingredients are finely minced and mixed with salt, pepper and other spices, such as coriander, paprika, nutmeg, ginger or cardamom, depending on the type of sausage.
+Brühwursts are the most common type.
+Made from raw pork or beef, bacon, and finely crushed ice, which are finely minced and mixed with salt, pepper and other spices, such as coriander, paprika, nutmeg, ginger, or cardamom.
 The name “scalded sausage” (Brühwurst) comes from the fact that these sausages are scalded in hot water or steam.
 They need to be refrigerated and eaten as soon as possible.
-The most common types of scalded sausage are: Fleischwurst, Bierwurst, Jagdwurst, Bierschinken, Paprikawurst, and Zigeunerwurst (literally, “gypsy sausage”).
+The most common varieties are: Fleischwurst, Bierwurst, Jagdwurst, Bierschinken, Paprikawurst, and Zigeunerwurst (literally, “gypsy sausage”).

 The most famous of Germany’s sausages are the “Würstchen.”
 Würstchen can be eaten any time and anywhere; they are filling, taste great and are good not only as a between-meal snack.
 One could say they are the original convenience food.
-There’s a huge variety of würstchen – such as “Bockwurst”, “Frankfurter” or “Vienna” sausage, “Nurnberger” or “Thuringian” sausage — and they’re eaten hot or cold, singly or in pairs, grilled or fried.
-And what would Munich’s annual Oktoberfest be without the world-famous “Weisswurst?”
+There’s a huge variety of würstchen, including Bockwurst, Frankfurter or Vienna sausage, Nurnberger or Thuringian sausage—eaten hot or cold, singly or in pairs, grilled or fried.
+And what would Munich’s annual Oktoberfest be without the world-famous Weisswurst?
 Real Bavarians eat this scalded sausage variety, which contains lots of fresh parsley, before noon, with sweet mustard and fresh pretzels and, of course, a real Bavarian beer.
 Here are the most famous varieties: